How to Plan a Peru Family Vacation

 Whether you want to cross Machu Picchu off your family’s travel bucket list, or you long to explore the magnificent geological features of Rainbow Mountain near Cusco, Peru represents the perfect spot for a multi-generational family vacation.
-Easily accessible from the United States, the “Land of the Incas” boasts countless destinations you and your family will enjoy while basking in the authentic culture, warmth, and hospitality of locals.
-With that in mind, here’s our Peru multigenerational family vacation guide to help you plan your next adventure.
+We’ve been wanting to visit Peru for awhile and have always appreciated Our Whole Village‘s philosophy and itineraries.

 *Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!